Kettling: George Floyd and Breonna Taylor protests, 2020

-In May and June 2020, many cities in the United States experienced nationwide protests, rioting and looting following the murder of George Floyd by a policeman in Minneapolis, Minnesota.
-Police responded aggressively to both the riots and nonviolent protesters, the latter in violation of first amendment protections.
-Police in some jurisdictions used kettling to trap and attack protesters using weapons such as tear gas, pepper spray, rubber bullets, and batons.
+In May and June 2020, many cities in the United States experienced protests, rioting and looting following the murder of George Floyd by a policeman in Minneapolis, Minnesota.
+Police often responded to both riots and protests using kettling.

 Kettling was used extensively by the NYPD to prevent protesters from spreading over more city streets; they were subsequently arrested for violating a legal curfew order.
 On 2 June 2020, the New York City Police Department trapped 5,000 protestors on the Manhattan Bridge for nearly an hour before letting them disperse to the Brooklyn side of the bridge.

 In Washington, D.C., on 1 June 2020, police kettled 60 protesters into a house on Swann Street, making repeated attempts to extract them.
 The protesters were able to leave the next morning when curfew lifted.

-The Charlotte-Mecklenburg Police Department (CMPD) in Charlotte, North Carolina on the night of 2 June boxed in a crowd of marching protesters which was characterized as peaceful At the front of the march officers fired tear gas and flash bangs, flanked by riot police on the back of the march, in a location where marchers were pinched between structures on each side.
+The Charlotte-Mecklenburg Police Department (CMPD) in Charlotte, North Carolina, on the night of 2 June boxed in a crowd of marching protesters which was characterized as peaceful.
+At the front of the march, officers fired tear gas and flash bangs, flanked by riot police on the back of the march, in a location where marchers were pinched between structures on each side.
 Police allegedly fired tear gas, pepper balls, and rubber bullets indiscriminately.
 Officials denied these operations as kettling but radio communications indicated a coordinated corralling and punishment plan was carried out, and that officers were celebrated jovially.

 It was also used in Dallas on the Margaret Hunt Hill Bridge in which protesters were tear gassed and zip tied before being detained.
 Kettling and mass arrests also were conducted in Philadelphia, Houston, Atlanta, Chicago, Los Angeles, Seattle, Portland Oregon, and Des Moines.

 Kettling was used extensively in Louisville during the Breonna Taylor protests, including surrounding a church sheltering protesters several times in the days following the grand jury decision in September and arresting people en masse when they tried to leave.

 On 4 November 2020, 646 protestors in Minneapolis were kettled on a highway and arrested while protesting against Donald Trump's threats to challenge the US election, as well as social injustices.

 Brooklyn Center, Minnesota: Daunte Wright protests, 2021

 During early–mid April 2021, protests regarding the killing of Daunte Wright were held several nights in a row outside the Brooklyn Center Police Department.
 On the night of 16 April, police declared it an unlawful gathering and used flash-bangs and smoke grenades.
 Chemical weapons such as tear gas and/or pepper spray were also used in order to control the protesters.
-Shortly after—the city having declared an 11:00 pm curfew at 10:40 PM—the protesters were kettled as they tried to leave the scene.
+Shortly after—the city having declared an 11:00 pm curfew at 10:40 pm—the protesters were kettled as they tried to leave the scene.
 136 out of "several hundred" protesters were arrested.